NATIONWIDE FEDERAL CRIMINAL DEFENSE (213) 542-0994

 What Are Federal Fraud Cases?

-Federal fraud cases involve using illegal schemes to acquire goods or money, such as providing false identification or stealing someone's bank information.
+Federal fraud cases involve the use of illegal schemes to acquire goods or money, such as providing false identification or stealing someone's bank information.
 The Feds won't prosecute every fraud case across the country but will typically prosecute those that involve sophistication and significant amounts of money.
+The high stakes of these cases underscore the seriousness of the situation.

 For example, large corporations that steal millions of dollars are more likely to be prosecuted at the federal level than at the state level.

-High complexity, sophistication, and loss will make fraud issues federal matters.
+Fraud issues will become federal matters due to their high complexity, sophistication, and loss.
 However, the Feds have the resources, manpower, and expertise to investigate fraud cases at the high-end level.

 The federal sentencing guidelines are used across the country.
 They will apply to a specific case of fraud and will depend on several factors, including: